What Are Social Engineering Attacks? (Types & Definition)

 The best prevention actions are:

-1. Train users with an effective training program that routinely uses an integrated anti-phishing tool that keeps security top of mind for users and help them recognize what a phishing email might look like.
+1. Train users with an effective training program that routinely uses an integrated anti-phishing tool that keeps security top of mind for users and help them recognize business email compromise best practices, like what a phishing email might look like.

 2. Back up just in case and regularly test those backups to make sure they work.